Ailbe of Emly: Legendary life

-In a legend that goes back to the Vita, or 'Saint's Life', Ailbhe's father fled King Cronan before the child's birth and his mother's servants—ordered by the king to put the baby to death—instead placed him on a rock in the wilderness where he was found and nursed by a she-wolf.
+In a legend that goes back to the Vita, or 'Saint's Life', Ailbe's father fled King Cronan before the child's birth and his mother's servants—ordered by the king to put the baby to death—instead placed him on a rock in the wilderness where he was found and nursed by a she-wolf.
 Long afterwards, when Ailbe was bishop, an old she-wolf being pursued by a hunting party ran to the bishop and laid her head upon his breast.
 Ailbe protected the wolf and thereafter fed her and her cubs every day from his hall.
-Ailbe was discovered in the forest by visiting Britons: these British foster-parents were said to have planned to leave him in Ireland when they returned home but were constantly and miraculously unable to make the passage until they consented to take him with them.
+Ailbe was discovered in the forest by visiting Britons: these British foster parents were said to have planned to leave him in Ireland when they returned home but were constantly and miraculously unable to make the passage until they consented to take him with them.
 They then took Ailbe with them when they returned to Wales (Vita Albei 2).

 A tradition also going back to the earliest Vita (Vita Albei 9) held that he went to Rome and was ordained as a bishop by Saint Hilary who was then pope.
 Upon being ordained in Rome, he was said to have fed the people of the city for three days before returning home.
 At the end of his life, a supernatural ship came and he boarded to learn the secret of his death.
 Returning from the faerie world, he went back to Emly to die and be buried.

 The earliest Vita states that Saint Ailbe was baptised by Palladius (Vita Albei 2), something that might be compatible with the tradition that made him a 'pre-Patrician' evangelizer of Ireland (since Palladius was recorded as having been sent to Ireland in 431, most likely before Patrick's time).
 The year of his death – 528 - that is recorded in the 'Annals of Innisfallen' (compiled at Emly probably in 1092), is not, however, compatible with a 'pre-Patrician' career.
 It may well be, though, a reflection of the fact that many such obits (records of the date of death) of Irish saints were retrospectively added to the annals.

-Ailbhe was said to have founded the monastery and diocese of Emly (Imlech), which became very important in Munster.
+Ailbe was said to have founded the monastery and diocese of Emly (Imlech), which became very important in Munster.
 He was said to have been responsible for King Aengus's donation of island lands for Saint Enda's monastery.
 He is also associated with the 6th-century foundation of Clane Friary, in modern County Kildare.